WebFuzzing/EvoMaster/docs/joss-paper/paper.md

 # Summary

 Testing web/enterprise applications is complex and expensive when done manually.
-Therefore, in *Software Engineering* (SE) research, lot of effort has been spent in trying to design and implement novel techniques aimed at automating several different tasks in SE.
+Therefore, in *Software Engineering* (SE) research, a lot of effort has been spent in trying to design and implement novel techniques aimed at automating several different tasks in SE.
 *Search-Based Software Testing* (SBST) casts the problem of software testing as an optimization problem, aimed at for example maximizing code coverage and fault detection.